-This is a mid-range survey, designed by the Royal Institution of Chartered Surveyors (RICS).
-It follows a standardised structure, and uses clear, jargon-free language to make it easy for buyers to understand the structural defects that are present.
+The HomeBuyer Report is a mid-range survey, designed by the Royal Institution of Chartered Surveyors (RICS).
+Suitable for the majority of UK properties, its standardised structure and clear, jargon-free language makes it easy for buyers to understand the structural defects that are present.

-It includes a detailed inspection of the inside and outside of a property, and covers associated utilities and some aspects of the grounds.
-The methods used to investigate the property are non-invasive, and are tailored towards conventionally-built properties.
+The survey includes a detailed inspection of the interior and exterior features of a property and includes associated utilities and some aspects of the grounds.
+The methods used to investigate the property are non-invasive and are tailored towards conventionally-built properties.

 Any concerns found during a HomeBuyer Report are graded according to their significance, and colour-coded using a traffic light system to emphasise critical defects.
 Your report will also include detailed, professional advice on how you should address any faults, although you will not receive additional comments about features that are deemed to be in a satisfactory condition.

 Unsure if this is the survey for you?
 Compare the RICS Homebuyer report with our other RICS approved surveys, or contact us and one of our friendly team will be happy to discuss your survey options.